-Professor Matthew Collins (University of Cambridge) will be at the ULB on November 14th to deliver a lecture organised by the Fondation Wiener-Anspach in collaboration with the CReA-Patrimoine (CReA-Patrimoine – Research Centre in Archaeology and Heritage, ULB).
+Professor Matthew Collins (University of Cambridge) will be at the ULB on November 14th to deliver a lecture organised by the Fondation Wiener-Anspach in collaboration with the CReA-Patrimoine (Research Centre in Archaeology and Heritage, ULB).
 He will be welcomed by Dr. Alicia Van Ham-Meert (CReA-Patrimoine) and Professor Kristin Bartik.
-Entitled “Reading Old Manuscripts as a Biologist and Archaeologist”, this conference is part of Philippe Wiener Lectures series launched in 2007 by the FWA.
+Titled “Reading Old Manuscripts as a Biologist and Archaeologist”, this conference is part of the Philippe Wiener Lectures series launched in 2007 by the Foundation.

 Matthew Collins is McDonald Professor in Palaeoproteomics at the Department of Archaeology of the University of Cambridge.
 Using a combination of approaches (including immunology and protein mass spectrometry), his research detects and interprets protein remnants in archaeological and fossil remains.
 With former PhD student Dr Mike Buckley, he developed ZooMS (Zooarchaeology by Mass Spectrometry), a way to rapidly identify bone and other collagen based materials using peptide mass fingerprinting.